 The Certificate III in Health Services Assistance is the recognised qualification to become a Hospital Orderly.

-Working as an Orderly or Assistant, you'll provide important support to patients throughout their time in hospital.
-You'll learn from expert Trainers and gain skills you can apply in a range of Health Services roles.
+Working as an Orderly or Assistant, you’ll provide assistance to health professional staff for the care of clients.
+During this course, you'll learn from expert trainers and gain skills you can apply in a range of Health Services roles.

 - Nursing Assistant